tjmehta/coworkers-test/README.md

         console.error(err) // [ Error: expected "ack" but got "nack" ]
         // you can make assertions on context if you want
-        // it is always passed even in the error case. done(err)
+        // it is always passed even in the error case.
+        // methods on the context are sinon stubs and can be asserted using sinon. sinon.assert.calledOnce(context.publish)
+        sinon.assert.calledOnce(context.publisherChannel.publish)
+        done(err)
       })
   })